 In November 2006, the Company entered into a 30-month lease for its Mountain View corporate headquarters location with its existing landlord.
 The lease commenced on February 1, 2007.
 The base monthly rent is set at \$1.85 per square foot or \$26,000 per month.
-The lease expires on July 31, 2009.
-On December 16, 2008, we entered into an amendment to this lease.
-Under the terms of the amended lease, we will continue to lease the office space for our corporate headquarters for a two year period commencing on August 1, 2009 and expiring on July 31, 2011.
+The lease expired on July 31, 2009.
+On December 16, 2008, the Company entered into an amendment to this lease.
+Under the terms of the amended lease, the Company will continue to lease the office space for its corporate headquarters for a two-year period commencing on August 1, 2009 and expiring on July 31, 2011.
 The base monthly rent is set at \$1.64 per square foot or \$23,000 per month.
-The amended lease allows us one option to extend the term of the lease for one year from the expiration of the lease.
+The amended lease allows the Company one option to extend the term of the lease for one year from the expiration of the lease.